Doctor of Ministry Faculty

 B.A., Abilene Christian University; M.S., Abilene Christian University; M.Div., Abilene Christian University; Ph.D., Fuller Theological Seminary

-Chris brings eleven years of mission work and church planting to his ongoing consultation practice with church leaders, ministers, and missionaries.
+Chris brings more than a decade of mission work and church planting to his ongoing consultation practice with church leaders, ministers, and missionaries.
 His newly published book, About Face: Rethinking Face for 21st Century Mission, reflects his commitments to reading culture to inform ministry and mission.
 Chris loves to engage ministers and leaders in the ongoing conversation about how missional theology shapes North American ecclesial practices.

 Dr. Mark Hamilton, Professor of Old Testament